 A technical artefact may be removed from the Peppol Architectural Framework and its use may be discontinued in the Peppol Network.

-Removal is decided on the basis of an RFC submitted by a member and approved by the relevant CMB, after consultation with the Coordinating Committee.
+Removal is decided based on an RFC submitted by a member and approved by the relevant CMB, after consultation with the Coordinating Committee.

 An RFC to remove a technical artefact from the Peppol Architectural Framework shall be processed and decided upon according to the provisions set out in this Policy and will be subject to the same rules for escalation.